NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Drandle Dreng (7-8).md

     desc: "  When Drandle Dreng rolls a success on a Reflex save, they get a critical success instead."

   - name: "Sidestep"
-    desc: "`pf2:r`  **Trigger** The attack roll for a Strike targeting Drandle Dreng fails or critically fails\n**Effect** Drandle Dreng redirects the attack to a creature of his choice that is adjacent to him and within the reach of the triggering attack.
+    desc: "`pf2:r`  **Trigger** The attack roll for a Strike targeting Drandle Dreng fails or critically fails\n* * *\n\n**Effect** Drandle Dreng redirects the attack to a creature of his choice that is adjacent to him and within the reach of the triggering attack.
 The attacker rerolls the Strike's attack roll against the new target."

   - name: "Surprise Attack"
     desc: "  On the first round of combat, if Drandle Dreng rolls Deception or Stealth for initiative, creatures who haven't acted are [[Conditions/Off-Guard|Off-Guard]] to him."